-This document in turn sets out how public art can deliver the priorities of our Council plan, describes what we mean by public art, the role public art plays in place-making and social value and the mechanisms for public art agreements and delivery.
+This document is a guide for new development in South Gloucestershire.
+It sets out how public art can deliver the priorities of our Council plan, describes what we mean by public art, the role public art plays in place-making and social value and the mechanisms for public art agreements and delivery.